azharabbass123/mini-canva/README.md

 ###  `Functionality`

-This is initial version for testing.
+This is a initial version for testing.
 It have following functionalities but needs some styling.
 In this version you can insert text, change font-size, color and font style.
 In image page, you need to upload on or more images then you can resize them rotate, zoom out, zomm in etc.